matrix-org/matrix-spec-proposals/proposals/2787-portable-identities.md

-To satisfy data deletion requests, or where it may be important to fully remove links between UDKs and UPKs for legal compliance, it should be possible to redact the membership events to remove the `"attestations"` section from them.
+To satisfy data deletion requests, or where it may be important to fully remove links between UDKs and UPKs for legal compliance, it should be possible to redact the membership events to remove the `"attestation"` section from them.

 This may need to be done recursively, following the `"auth_events"`, to remove all historical attestations too.